 Some Amazon merchants take a shortcut in their accounting, treating the net disbursement received from regular Amazon settlements as their revenue.

->

-> When their only transactions with Amazon are sales and associated commissions, this simple ‘net revenue’ cash accounting approach can seem like a good idea.
-After all, it’s quick and easy and it sidesteps the need to wade through the complexity of the underlying revenue and expense line items.
+When the only transactions with Amazon are sales and associated commissions, this simple ‘net revenue’ cash accounting approach may seem like a good idea.
+After all, it’s quick and easy and side-steps the need to wade through the complexity of underlying revenue and expense line items.

->

-> Using net settlement amount fails to account for the true revenue, and the associated selling expenses.
+- Using a net settlement amount fails to account for the true revenue, and the associated selling expenses.

->

-> In contrast, an Amazon seller using accrual accounting for the transactions flowing through their Amazon merchant account, using a tool such as A2X for example, will have accurate monthly financials, and should have few problems with the Amazon lending transactions.
+An Amazon seller who uses accrual accounting for their Amazon settlements will have accurate monthly financials, and should have few problems with Amazon lending transactions.

 But why worry about accounting for Amazon lending transactions when A2X makes accrual accounting simple—especially when considering loan acceptance and repayment?